Mona0102/TikTok-Trend-Detection/README.md

 After purchasing the Mega plan, we were able to request sufficient and useful data for our project.

 #### 1.2 Speech Recognition
+Some video captions don't specify the product talked about in the video.
+We transcripted video audio using Python library SpeechRecognition and automated the process with Selenium webdriver and Moviepy.
+We downloaded each video as a temporary file, ripped audio from the video, ran the Recognizer function in the speech recognition package to transcribe the audio, and saved the text data to the respective row.
+This step gave us more useful text data for text analysis later on.

 ### 2. Data Cleansing and Analyzing
 #### 2.1 NLP (Natural Language Processing)